 - Growth plan: 1st seat $60/month, 2nd seat $41.25/month

-Unlike Base44 or Lovable, I’m not invited to immediately prompt my idea to the AI when I log into FlutterFlow.
-Instead, I’m given an option of many different tutorials to take me around the platform, including a guide on building a new app in 10 minutes, completely from scratch.
+In contrast with Base44 or Lovable, I wasn’t invited to immediately share my idea with the AI.
+Instead, I was given an option of many different tutorials to take me around the platform, including a guide on building a new app in 10 minutes, completely from scratch.

-As the platform has so many tools to choose from, the tutorial certainly helped me to find my way around.
-In terms of these tools, FlutterFlow offers everything from adding widgets to customizing the font style, all from its left hand tool bar.
-On the left hand side, users can also alter page parameters, page imports, and route settings.
+As the platform has so many tools to choose from, the tutorial is a huge help.
+FlutterFlow offers everything, from adding widgets to customizing the font style, all from its left-hand tool bar.
+On the left-hand side, users can also alter page parameters, page imports, and route settings.

-While the number of customization options on FlutterFlow were great to see, they could be overwhelming for new users.
+While the number of customization options on FlutterFlow is large, they might be overwhelming for new users.
 Source: Tech.co testing

-There is also the Prompt to Component tool, which is used to generate a UI component almost immediately with the help of the platform’s visual editor and additional prompting.
+Similarly, the Prompt to Component tool can generate a UI component almost immediately with the platform’s visual editor and additional prompting.
+These impressive functionalities make FlutterFlow a contender for those in search of the best visual AI app builder for prototypes.

-Similarly, the complicated setup of the platform meant I did have to Google certain queries, particularly when trying to find certain functions.
+However, I struggled to locate these tools.
+Plus, the complicated setup of the platform meant I had to Google some queries, particularly when trying to find certain functions.

 How much does FlutterFlow cost?

-FlutterFlow is free to get started, and you’ll get 1,000+ prebuilt templates, API and data integration, among other features.
-Alternatively, here is a breakdown of the paid plans available:
+FlutterFlow is free to get started, and you’ll get 1,000+ prebuilt templates, plus API and data integration, among other features.
+You can also pay:

 - Basic: $29.25 per month — unlimited projects, code download, custom domain web publishing